realead/solinks/README.md

 #### Building:

+  * What is an undefined reference/unresolved external symbol error and how do I fix it?  https://stackoverflow.com/q/12573816/5769463

+##### Python specific

+  * building extension for debug-build https://stackoverflow.com/a/59204487/5769463
+  * different build-options for different cpp-files https://stackoverflow.com/a/59364990/5769463
+  * PYTHONHOME/PYTHONPATH for embeded interpreters https://stackoverflow.com/q/56857449/5769463

+##### Cython specific

   * creating a static executable https://stackoverflow.com/a/48836737/5769463
   * Make executable file from multiple pyx files using cython https://stackoverflow.com/a/52977319/5769463
   * Collapse multiple submodules to one Cython extension https://stackoverflow.com/a/52714500/5769463 https://stackoverflow.com/a/52729181/5769463